HOLLOW-Ai/sql-projects/seattle_libraries/bronze/silver_planning.md

 The loading process was done using CTEs.
 The rows that were filtered out were any duplicate BibNums.
 I used ROW_NUMBER() and ordered by report_date to number the latest reported info as 1.
 If any of the columns happen to be `NULL` for the latest report record, then it will use the values found using the MAX() window function to impute values with COALESCE().

+### 1. Checking Duplicates
+Without the item collection and item type columns, you'll end up with some duplicate rows.
+Furthermore, removing the report date column will increase the number of duplicates if you are focusing on records that have the the `BibNum`.
+If you do include title, you'll end up with records with the same `BibNum` but slightly different titles because either the spelling or punctuation is off.
+Same with author, publisher, publish year, etc.

+### 2. Checking for Null Values
+There are a lot of `NULL` values in the `author`, `title`, `pub_year`, `publisher`, and `isbn` columns.
+There are not any `NULL` values in the `BibNum` column.
+Instead of getting rid of the rows, we'll keep one row for each unique `BibNum` and impute any `NULL` values with a non-NULL value for the same `BibNum` using `COALESCE()`.

+### 3. Checking Cardinality
+Each column is going to have a high cardinality.
+You would think the `pub_year` column would have a lower cardinality, even if it is a wide range of year, but as per the FAQ of the source dataset, the `pub_year` column has many different formats for the year that could be due to copyright, approximate publish year, a range of years, etc. This is also why you can't cast the `pub_year` column as an integer.

+### 4. Checking Size of Columns

+### 5. Checking for Whitespace

 ### Changes to be Made
 - Use `ROW_NUMBER()` and order by `report_date` descending
 - `COALESCE()` on the rows numbered 1 and use the values from the MAX(column) window function columns to impute values